May 27 - July 19, 2025

 Is there a list of books that I have to read?

 - You are completely free to read whatever you want!
-Participants can count newspapers, magazines, comics, blog posts, audiobooks, etc.
+Books, audiobooks, eBooks, magazines, graphic novels, comics, and reading together – all reading counts!

 How do I sign up for Summer Reading?